zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

     ![](./images/image14_53.png "")

-2. By choosing the Inspect option for each application, you can see application specific logs, audit files, configuration files, etc.
+2. By choosing the Inspect option for application, you can see application specific logs, audit files, configuration files, etc.

     ![](./images/image14_54.png "")
     ![](./images/image14_55.png "")